Pilot rules

 Civil aeronautical activities in France are governed by the Aeronautical Information Publication (AIP), which contains aeronautical information about to the territory of metropolitan France and the overseas departments and territories, as well as the portions of the airspace above the high seas in which France has agreed to provide air traffic services.

 The Civil Aviation Authority in France is the Direction Générale de l'Aviation Civile (DGAC).
-This Directorate pertains to the Ministry of the Environment, Energy and Sea.
+This Directorate pertains to the Ministry of Ecological Transition.

 The AIP France is published by the SIA (Service de l'Information Aéronautique), a body responsible for French aeronautical information under the Directorate of Operations within the DGAC.